A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-We list a number of, largely very recent works, that primarily advance the state of the art on a set of benchmark datasets by blending techniques from the previous categories.
-One of the most popularly cited works is iCarl \cite{Rebuffi2017}, which couples a knowledge distillation based regularization approach with rehearsal of exemplars, assembled through a greedy herding procedure \cite{Welling2009}.
-Variational Continual Learning (VCL) \cite{Nguyen2018} similarly fuses use of an episodic memory of exemplars with parameter regularization, but from a perspective of approximate Bayesian inference.
-FearNet \cite{Kemker2018a} has later critiqued iCarl as a viable technique due to its heavy dependency on quantity of data in order to be successful.
+A number of works have primarily advanced the state of the art on a set of benchmark datasets by blending techniques from the previous categories.
+We list some popular works in this category that have attempted such a blend for the first time, but also note that the amount of newly emerging combinations grows very rapidly.
+One of the most popularly cited works is iCarl \citep{Rebuffi2017}, which couples a knowledge distillation based regularization approach with rehearsal of exemplars, assembled through a greedy herding procedure \citep{Welling2009}.
+Variational Continual Learning (VCL) \citep{Nguyen2018} similarly fuses use of an episodic memory of exemplars with parameter regularization, but from a perspective of approximate Bayesian inference.
+FearNet \citep{Kemker2018a} has later criticized iCarl as a viable technique due to its heavy dependency on quantity of data.
 They have therefore additionally incorporated generative rehearsal to compensate the need to store large subsets of the original dataset.
-Variational Generative Replay (VGR) \cite{Farquhar2018} can be seen as concurrent to VCL, where instead of exemplar rehearsal generative replay is made use of.
-Memory replay GAN (MRGAN) and Lifelong GAN (LLGAN) \cite{Zhai2019} are recent complements to these works and deviate in that they are based on GANs instead of variational inference in pure autoencoders.
+Variational Generative Replay (VGR) \citep{Farquhar2018} can be seen as concurrent to VCL, where instead of exemplar rehearsal generative replay is made use of.
+Memory replay GAN (MRGAN) and Lifelong GAN (LLGAN) \citep{Zhai2019} are more recent complements to these works and deviate in that they are based on GANs instead of variational inference in autoencoders.
 Whereas MRGAN uses a functional regularization approach to align the generator's output, LLGAN further applies such distillation loss based regularization across multiple places in the architecture to regularize encoders and discriminators.
-On the architectural front, Variational Autoencoder with Shared Embeddings (VASE) \cite{Achille2018} adopts dynamic architecture growth in conjunction with generative replay.
+On the architectural front, Variational Autoencoder with Shared Embeddings (VASE) \citep{Achille2018} adopts dynamic architecture growth in conjunction with generative replay.
 Their proposal is to allocate additional representational capacity for new concepts, determined through larger reconstruction loss in a variational autoencoder, however, is limited to expanding the latent space and leaving the rest of the architecture static.
-Lifelong Learning for Recurrent Neural Networks (LLRNN) \cite{Sodhani2019} combines training of long short-term memory (LSTM) \cite{Hochreiter1997} with gradient episodic memory based exemplar rehearsal and a capacity expansion approach named Net2Net \cite{Chen2016}, which provides the means to transfer learned representations from an architecture to a larger untrained one before continuing to train the latter.
-While some of these works clearly exploit natural synergies, a generally desirable practice, we note that this can sometimes come at the expense of detailed analysis and comprehensive understanding of individual key ingredients and their necessity.
-While we agree that all approaches in this subsection pursue commendable directions, we argue that considerable future analysis is still required.
-We will discuss corresponding details and suggestions in later sections.
+Lifelong Learning for Recurrent Neural Networks (LLRNN) \citep{Sodhani2019} combines training of long short-term memory (LSTM) \citep{Hochreiter1997} with gradient episodic memory based exemplar rehearsal and a capacity expansion approach named Net2Net \citep{Chen2016}.
+The approach provides the means to transfer learned representations from an architecture to a larger untrained one before continuing to train the latter.
+While some of these works clearly exploit natural synergies, a generally desirable practice, we note that this can sometimes come at the expense of detailed analysis and comprehensive understanding of individual key ingredients.
+Therefore, we agree that all approaches in this subsection pursue commendable directions, but also wish to point out that considerable future analysis is still required.